xfinitywebdev/rival-unblocker/README.md

 # Description
-rival unblocker an unblocker made to satisfy ur need when u get bored in class nothing to do just go on it its in beta Right now so theres alot of stuff missing
+rival unblocker an unblocker made to satisfy ur need when u get bored in class nothing to do just go on it its in beta Right now The site is done coding for v1 v1.1 is coming soon

 # DEPLOYING
 The site updates daily this site can only be deployed on static host for now